emrgnt-cmplxty/fermi/docs/docs/6.integrator/accounts.md

 a mutlisig contract that requires two confirmations.

 - First step: `add_request_and_confirm`.
 This initiates the action that the multisig contract wants to perform with one confirmation.
-The multisig contract `multsigtest.testnet` wants to transfer 1 Axion to `bowen` and it first sends a transaction that calls `add_request_and_confirm` with a request
+The multisig contract `multsigtest.testnet` wants to transfer 1 Fermi to `bowen` and it first sends a transaction that calls `add_request_and_confirm` with a request

 ```json